tayloraswift/jpeg/examples/README.md

 └                                  ┘
 ```

-We can convert the spectral representation into a planar spatial representation, modeled by the `JPEG.Data.Planar` structure, using the `.idct()` method.
+We can convert the spectral representation into a planar spatial representation, modeled by the `JPEG.Data.Planar` structure, using the `idct()` method.
 This function performs an **inverse frequency transform** (or **i**nverse **d**iscrete **c**osine **t**ransform) on the spectral data.

 ```swift
 let planar:JPEG.Data.Planar<JPEG.Common> = spectral.idct()
 ```

-The size of the planes in a `JPEG.Data.Planar` structure (and a `JPEG.Data.Spectral` structure as well) always corresponds to a whole number of pixel blocks, which may not match the declared size of the image given by the `.size` property.
+The size of the planes in a `JPEG.Data.Planar` structure (and a `JPEG.Data.Spectral` structure as well) always corresponds to a whole number of pixel blocks, which may not match the declared size of the image given by the `size` property.
 In addition, if the image uses chroma subsampling, the planes will not all be the same size.

 Both `JPEG.Data.Spectral` and `JPEG.Data.Planar` structures are `RandomAccessCollection`s of their `Plane` types.
 The `Plane` types provide 2D index iterators which traverse their index spaces in row-major order.